Innovation: Economics and innovation

 In 1957 the economist Robert Solow was able to demonstrate that economic growth had two components.
 The first component could be attributed to growth in production including wage labour and capital.
 The second component was found to be productivity.
 Ever since, economic historians have tried to explain the process of innovation itself, rather than assuming that technological inventions and technological progress result in productivity growth.

 The concept of innovation emerged after the Second World War, mostly thanks to the works of Joseph Schumpeter (1883–1950) who described the economic effects of innovation processes as Creative destruction.
 Today, consistent neo-Schumpeterian scholars see innovation not as neutral or apolitical processes.
 Rather, innovation can be seen as socially constructed processes.
 Therefore, its conception depends on the political and societal context in which innovation is taking place.
 According to Shannon Walsh, "innovation today is best understood as innovation under capital" (p.
 346).
 This means that the current hegemonic purpose for innovation is capital valorisation and profit maximization, exemplified by the appropriation of knowledge (e.g., through patenting), the widespread practice of Planned obsolescence (incl. lack of repairability by design), and the Jevons paradox, that describes negative consequences of eco-efficiency as energy-reducing effects tend to trigger mechanisms leading to energy-increasing effects.

+A 2018 study, published in the Marketing Science journal, found that 73% of innovations examined during the 19th and 20th centuries were linked to economic bubbles.
+It also found that the scale of these bubbles were positively correlated with how radical and publicly visible the innovations were, and with whether they had generated indirect network effects.